michalasobczak/ResearchAndDevelopment/README.md

 Bringing legacy OS to life.

 ## Ruby on Rails
 Sample applications with the most common and desired features.
 Covering also OpenShift Origin and microservices architecture.
+It is corresponding repository to the work-in-progress book.